moritzgamperl/informrisk-lora-node/README.md

 IMU_config.h                         |   IMU Sensor Configuration
 INCL_config.h                        |   Inclination Sensor Configuration
-setup.h                              |   This file contains the setup for the Inform@Risk PCB SMP_config.h                         |   Subsurface Measurement Probe / Low Cost Inclinometer Configuaton Settings
+setup.h                              |   This file contains the setup for the Inform@Risk PCB SMN_config.h                         |   Subsurface Measurement Probe / Low Cost Inclinometer Configuaton Settings

 When setting up a node, changes should only be made in the **general_config.h** and **arduino_secrets.h** files.
 All flexible parameters in all other files can be changed using the general config file.
 <br />